thomasjusche/MMM-Eye-Film/README.md

 Magic mirror module to see which movies are playing in the [Eye Film Museum](https://www.eyefilm.nl/).

-This plugin uses the GraphQL API the website uses too, no additional API keys are required.
+This plugin uses the GraphQL API the website uses too, no API keys are required.

 ![Picture of the plugin showing todays movies](img/eye-film.png)